oneos-foundation/oneos-l/README.md

 ## Notes

-- The project is **experimental** and not intended for production use
+- **Experimental project**, not for production use
-- Designed for **learning and testing** rather than daily tasks
+- Designed for **learning and testing**, not daily tasks
-- Encourages understanding of bootloaders, kernel loading, and minimal OS design
+- Helps understand bootloaders, kernel loading, and minimal OS design

-****